Step out of reality and into Pandora – World of Avatar with these delicious Satu’li bowls from Satu’li Canteen at Walt Disney World.

 What Ingredients Do You Need?

-For this recipe you will need some very common ingredients such as olive oil, vinegar, carrots, beef, chicken, etc… and some not so common ingredients.
+For this recipe you will need some very common ingredients such as olive oil, vinegar, carrots, beef, chicken, along with some not so common ingredients.
 I will break down some of the ingredients that aren’t as easy to find and tell you where/how to find them:

 - Lo Mein Noodles: I was able to find these in the Asian section of my regular grocery store.
 You will be able to find them at any Asian market as well.
 They came in a pack like spaghetti noodles.
 If you can’t find lo mein noodles, Yakisoba noodles would probably work fine.

 - Ground Sumac: This one is tricky.
-You use very little of it in the recipe but it adds so much flavor to the sauce.
 You can find it at an Asian market in a small packet.
 I just asked one of the employees where I could find it and they led me right to it.
 If you can’t find sumac, I have heard that lemon zest is a decent substitute.

 - Cardamom/Turmeric: You should be able to find both of these in the spice section of your grocery store.